 A neuroma occurs when the tissue surrounding the nerve thickens.
 This growth is benign and is most often found between your third and fourth toes.
 The pain and other symptoms that derive from neuromas will be felt on the ball of your foot, which means that walking is going to be very painful until you receive the necessary treatments and remedies.
 If left untreated, this condition can eventually lead to permanent damage to the affected nerve.

 It can be difficult to determine exactly what can cause a neuroma to develop, since anything that causes irritation or compression of the nerve can lead to a neuroma.
 There are a variety of risk factors that can make you more likely to suffer from a neuroma at some point in your lifetime.
 If you have a somewhat unique foot shape such as a flat foot or high-arched foot, it’s possible that a neuroma can form because of the increase in toe joint instability caused by these foot shapes.

 If high amounts of stress are placed on this area of your foot from your occupation, you may begin to notice the formation of a neuroma.
 Certain trauma can also damage the nerve, which can cause the nerve to become swollen and inflamed.
 Make sure that you wear the right footwear as well.
 High-heeled shoes can create undue amounts of pressure at the front of your foot and may increase your chances of suffering from a neuroma.
-Whenever you’re considering buying new shoes, it’s important that they don’t squeeze your toes together.
+Whenever you’re considering buying new shoes, it’s important to purchase wide toe box shoes.